liftbridge-io/raft-boltdb/README.md

 It is meant to be used as a backend for the `raft` [package here](https://github.com/hashicorp/raft).

-This implementation uses [BoltDB](https://github.com/boltdb/bolt).
+This implementation uses the [bbolt](https://github.com/etcd-io/bbolt) fork of [BoltDB](https://github.com/boltdb/bolt).
 BoltDB is a simple key/value store implemented in pure Go, and inspired by LMDB.